jpchato/learning-journal/texteditor.md

 ## Shortcuts
 * pwd=Print Working Directory
 * ls=list
+* ~=shortcut for home directory
+* tab=Pressing tab will auto complete whatever you've begun typing with possible paths

 ## Paths
 Paths are files or directories on the command line.
+There are two types of paths: absolute and relative.
+Paths are based on a hierarchical structure, and at the top of the hierarchy is the root.

+Absolute paths work off of the root directory.
+Relative paths are based off of where you currently are in the system.

+### Final Thoughts
+Terminal use is probably the most daunting of the topics covered today.
+I look forward to learning more in the coming days and continuing to develop my skills.